resir014/resir014.github.io/_etc/fb2k.md

 ![foobar2000]({{ site.baseurl }}/public/images/etc/fb2k/2015-11-07_22-36-35.png)

 Unfortunately, I've never touched this section, so look up on how you play around with this section yourself, I guess.
-Although the next few parts will explain why I chose to use Columns UI.
+The next few parts will explain why I chose to use Columns UI.

 ## DADA algorithm - automated track ratings

-One other thing that foobar2000 lacks is a rating system.
-I've tried looking for some random components that does this but most of the time they do this thing where it will store the rating in your ID3 metadata, which is a big no.

-So I tried looking up for something again, and came across [this article](http://www.giantpygmy.net/gpa/index.php?id=dada-autorating) on an automated rating system for foobar2000, known as the Date and Duration Adjusted (DADA) auto-rating algorithm.
+One other thing that fb2k lacks is a rating system.
+I've tried looking for some random components that does this but none of them do what I wanted.
+Then I came across [this article](http://www.giantpygmy.net/gpa/index.php?id=dada-autorating) on an automated rating system for fb2k, known as the Date and Duration Adjusted (DADA) auto-rating algorithm.

 The article above provides an in-depth explanation on how the algorithm works.
 It does take a while to understand how the algorithm makes any sense, but four or five months in, you'll start to see it really kick in.